-We recognise that recycle-ready packaging is an important priority for all stakeholder groups, with increasing focus from consumers, customers and investors, as well as employees.
-We are committed to playing our part to accelerate the transition to a circular economy.
+We recognise that recycle-ready packaging is an important priority for all to playing our part to accelerate the that Haleon is fulfilling its core index measures in the 2022 Employee Engagement Survey.

 We aim to develop recycle-ready solutions for all product packaging by 2025, a key milestone towards our goal of making all our packaging recyclable or reusable.